davekwon/ratemygsi/README.md

 Using this application, students can rate their GSIs and leave a comment.
 Students can also search by GSI name, read other students’ reviews, and vote whether the review was helpful or not helpful.

+# Motivation

+Finding a good course taught by a good professor is important.
+Finding a good GSI(TA), however, can be as important as that because students often learn from diecussion sections/labs as much as what they learn from lecture.
+There are lots of review websites for professors and courses but none for GSIs(TAs).
+We thought this website would serve Berkeley students who want to get to know about GSIs' teadching styles to help them find an ideal GSI depending on individual's learning style.

 ## Getting Started